JesseTNRoberts/SP25-CSC4220/syllabus.md

 Each student gets an extension budget of **12** total slip days.
 You can apply these slip days to homework and projects only (not labs) during the semester.

+Slip days are automatically applied based on the additional hours you take to submit any assignment after its given deadline.
 Slip days are rounded up to the next day.
 For instance, 1 minute late counts as 1 day late.
 We will use the submission time as displayed on Gradescope.
+Note: If all 12 slip days are used for the first three homework assignments (for example), you are out of slip days and cannot ask us to not consider one of the slip days previously used.
 Each project or homework can have a maximum of **4** slip days applied.
 After 4 days of the assignment due date, it is unlikely that we will be able to accept your submission unless you have additional accommodations.
 Slip days should be reserved for unforeseen circumstances.
 You should not plan to use your slip days regularly.

 ### Additional Accommodations

 We recognize that our students come from varied backgrounds and have widely-varying experiences.
-If you encounter extenuating circumstances at any time in the semester, please do not hesitate to let us know.
+If you require any additional accommodations any time in the semester, please do not hesitate to let us know.
 The sooner we are made aware, the more options we have available for us to help you.

 The **[Additional Accommodations Form](https://forms.gle/HYbsLwhtSvmsCefX9){:target="_blank"}** is for any circumstances that cannot be resolved via slip days and drops.
 Within two business days of filling out the form, a member of course staff will reach out to you and provide a space for conversation, as well as to arrange course/grading accommodations as necessary.
 For more information, please email [data100.support@berkeley.edu](mailto:data100.support@berkeley.edu).